redaGit/i2-clabForAc3/30-registry/README.md

 Run the `docker images` command again to verify that the sros image is removed.

-Next, we can modify the `vm.clab.yml` file to make use of the sros image in the registry:
+Next, we can modify the `vm.clab.yml` file that was part of the [VM lab](../20-vm/README.md) to make use of the sros image in the registry:

 ```diff
 name: vm